Retargeting campaigns: 25 tips from marketing experts

 “Segment this audience, and use a coupon to bring them back.
 Be sure to demonstrate urgency by using a time limit on the CTA (i.e. 24 hours).
 If you can, tie the coupon offer back to some event or brand promotion you have going on and the potential buyer won’t necessarily connect the ad to the fact that they were on your checkout page, which causes even less friction.”

-–Vincent Magaline, Growth Marketing Consultant
+–Vincent Magaline, Growth Marketing Consultant at CXMap

 On Facebook retargeting campaigns: